Hypotonia (Low Muscle Tone) – Causes, Symptoms and Treatment

 Prognosis

 The underlying condition defines the outcome of this disease.
 Hypotonia can be a lifetime disease.
-Or in some cases, the muscle tone might improve with time.
+Or in some cases, the low muscle tone hypotonia might improve with time.
 Many milder cases might not even witness developmental delays.
 Some children might acquire gross motor skills a little late.
 Most children improve with continuous therapy over time.
 But few sensitive cases may require wheelchairs or walkers and other assistive equipment for day-to-day activities.

 A hypotonic child might need support for daily activities, the most being their parents’ emotional and mental support.
 Do not compare your child.
 Do not be saddened that your child’s development is delayed or that your child is a certain way.
 Be their support.
 Therapy might improve things over time.
 Do not panic and listen to what the doctor suggests.